#1 Tip for Making Slipcover Sewing Faster

 Make all zipper plackets at one time.
 Stitch zippers to panels and join the boxing.

 Batching zipper production tasks really speeds up the sewing process.
-Then, later on when you are ready to assemble your cushion pieces, your zipper panels are ready to go.
+Then later on, when you are ready to assemble your cushion pieces, your zipper panels are ready to go.
 Another time saver!

 Blue denim piping stitched to cushion covers.